 Civil engineers are most commonly associated with building bridges and designing buildings.
 But, so much more of our world is made possible because of civil engineering.
+The first step to becoming a civil engineer is to earn your degree.
+Learn how to earn your civil engineering degree online through our guide.

 According to the US Bureau of Labor Statistics, jobs for civil engineers will increase by six percent by 2028.
 The reported yearly median pay for civil engineers in 2019 was $87,060, or $41.86 per hour.
 This is significantly higher than the average American yearly wage of $56,516.